 The EPIC and SCARLET® cameras are part of the RED® Digital Still and Motion Camera (DSMC®) system.
 The DSMC family includes EPIC, SCARLET, WEAPON®, RED EPIC-W®, SCARLET-W®, and RED RAVEN® cameras.
 With an ultra-high megapixel count, high frame rate, significant processing power, high dynamic range, and the advantages of a raw file format, each camera offers the ability to simultaneously capture video and stills.

-This guide is for the DSMC2 DRAGON-X only.
-This section introduces the imaging capabilities and advanced features of the camera system.
+This guide is for EPIC and SCARLET only.
+This section introduces the imaging capabilities and advanced features of the EPIC and SCARLET system.
 For information about other cameras, go to RED Downloads.